 It also includes crosstables of all Steinitz's tournaments, some of which correct inaccurate records that appeared in previous works.
 The book naturally includes the usual scholarly apparatus of Chapter notes, Bibliography and indexes.

 Steinitz in London importantly includes numerous corrections to Steinitz games whose scores are incorrect in previous books and databases.
 We are constantly working to improve our Steinitz database.

 We were truly astonished to discover how many discrepancies turned up between databases and printed collections of Steinitz games.
 None could be trusted and we had to undertake a forensic examination using The Chess Suite, new software written by Dr Thomas Niessen of Aachen, Germany, who provided invaluable help.

 While the book was awaiting publication, we started checking Steinitz's American and later European games that are not in the book.
 We were particularly shocked to find a large number of problems with the normally accepted game scores of many Steinitz games.
-Our new history series reveals our findings.
+Our history series reveals our findings.
 Steinitz's matches with Lasker and Gunsberg are especially problematic.